berobloom/lscdoorbellmqtt/README.md

 ![](images/lscdoorbellbox.jpg)

-## Work In Progress

-⚠️ WARNING ⚠️

-This project is a work in progress.

 ## Project description

 This repository contains a MQTT Client specifically written for the LSC Smart Connect Video Doorbell (2021) and written in Go.